The Strange Affair of Uncle Harry: Plot

 After several months of having their plans sabotaged by Lettie, Deborah persuades Harry to run off to New York together and get married that evening.
 Their plan is thwarted when Lettie collapses in church and is taken to the hospital.
-Deborah demands that Harry chooses between Lettie and her, but Harry insists that he can't leave his sister as long as she is ill.
+Deborah demands that Harry choose between Lettie and her, but Harry insists that he cannot leave his sister as long as she is ill.
 Deborah leaves him in disappointment.
-When the bedridden Lettie hears the news of Deborah's and Warren's marriage a few weeks later, she quickly recovers.
+When the bedridden Lettie hears the news of Deborah and Warren's marriage a few weeks later, she quickly recovers.
 Hester openly blames her sister for her scheme in front of Harry.
-Lettie explains that in her eyes, a young woman like Deborah wasn't the right choice for Harry from the start.
+Lettie explains that in her eyes, a young woman like Deborah was not the right choice for Harry from the start.

 Harry finds a poison in Lettie's desk which she bought to relieve their old pet dog from his pain.
 He slips the poison into Lettie's hot chocolate, but the cups get mixed up and it is Hester who dies.
 The housekeeper enters and, since the sisters were always arguing, assumes Lettie poisoned Hester.
 Harry allows the accusation to stand and, after a trial, Lettie is sentenced to hang.
 The conscience-stricken Harry confesses to the prison governor that it was he who poisoned his sister, but to no avail: the governor assumes that Harry is only trying to save his sister.
 During the siblings' last meeting, Lettie openly admits that she will leave Harry behind with the life-long guilt on his shoulders.

 Harry awakens, the poison in his hand, realising that Hester's death and Lettie's trial had only been a dream.
 Deborah enters the room and says she did not go through with the wedding to Warren, as it is Harry whom she loves.
-Harry and Deborah decide to leave quickly for New York as they had planned, given their blessings by Hester.
+Harry and Deborah decide to leave quickly for New York as they had planned.